An improved holographic nodal line semimetal: ARPES from probe fermion

 \subsection{Holographic fermionic spectral function}

 In holography, we can obtain the fermionic spectral function by probing a single fermion in the gravitational bulk geometry \cite{Cubrovic:2009ye, Liu:2009dm}.
 However, in the four dimensional boundary field theory with a five dimensional bulk dual, the Dirac fermion in the bulk corresponds to chiral fermionic operator in the field theory \cite{Iqbal:2009fd, Liu:2018bye, Plantz:2018tqf}.
-To obtain a Dirac fermionic operators in the boundary field theory with nontrivial spectral structure, in bulk we need to consider two sets of Dirac fermions coupled with each other through the scalar field $\Phi$ and the self-dual two form field $B_{ab}$ \cite{Liu:2018bye} with the following action \bea \eea where $S_{\text{bdy}}$ is the boundary term to make the theory self-consistent and the details are shown in the appendix \ref{appD}. \bea
+To obtain a Dirac fermionic operators in the boundary field theory with nontrivial spectral structure, in bulk we need to consider two sets of Dirac fermions coupled with each other through the scalar field $\Phi$ and the self-dual two form field $B_{ab}$ \cite{Liu:2018bye} with the following action \bea \eea where $S_{\text{bdy}}$ is the boundary term to make the theory self-consistent and \bea

 \eea are the action for two types of free fermions with opposite signs of mass and with different quantizations where $\bar{\Psi}=\Psi^\dagger i \Gamma^0$ and $D_a=\nabla_a-iq_3A_a$, while \bea